More pages in this section

 Treatment for intoe gait depends on whether the cause is at the level of foot, leg or hip and whether it is affecting the child’s co-ordination.
 Generally no treatment is necessary as the intoe often resolves or greatly improves with development.
 In some cases stretching and strengthening exercises, specific footwear, or bracing and gait plates may be necessary.

-If you are concerned about your child’s gait or foot posture, don’t hesitate, give Foundation Podiatry a call today!
+If you are concerned about your child’s walking and running gait, their motor development or foot posture, don’t hesitate, give Foundation Podiatry a call today!